skip to Main Content

 That’s especially important when it comes to the security of your money.

-“Our two-step verification feature is specially developed to help you protect your accounts from fraud attempts and phishing scams,” said Dupaco’s Brad Schweikert, senior digital experience architect.
+“Our two-step verification feature is specially developed to help you protect your accounts from fraud attempts and phishing scams,” said Dupaco’s Brad Schweikert, digital experience supervisor.
 “Yes, it adds an extra step.
 But that extra step goes a long way toward preventing the wrong people from accessing your money.”

 Even if someone manages to get your username and password, two-step verification prevents that person from accessing your accounts without that unique code.
 The fraudster would need access to your phone or email to receive the code.